- Home

 Lunch foods to avoid

 Foods like these are rapidly digested, release energy quickly, and can leave you feeling sluggish and tired come mid-afternoon.
-If you’re craving a hit of carbs, simply swap white bread, pasta, or rice for whole grain versions.
+If you’re craving a hit of carbs, simply swap white bread, pasta, or rice for whole-grain versions.

-Afternoon snacks to keep your energy levels up
+Afternoon snacks to keep energy levels up

 Many snacks are high in refined carbohydrates and added sugars, but low in energy-boosting nutrients like fibre and protein.
 So it’s important to be mindful of what you’re snacking on and how it makes you feel.